The insider advice on this page is from one of Wendy’s Trusted Travel Experts for southern Africa: Cherri Briggs of

 Most overrated places

 Nosy Be, an island off the northwestern coast of Madagascar, is chockablock with large, all-inclusive resorts that draw European sun seekers.
-The most populated areas are seedy and known for a thriving prostitution industry and mass tourism.
-The sea is unimaginably beautiful here, though, so it is worth visiting the nearby outer islands (see “Cheap thrill” and “Meal worth the splurge”), where you’ll find perfect white beaches, vibrant marine wildlife, and privacy.
+The most populated areas are increasingly seedy and known for a thriving prostitution industry and mass tourism.
+The sea is unimaginably beautiful here, however, so it is worth visiting the nearby outer islands like Tsarabanjina (see “Cheap thrill” and “Meal worth the splurge”), where you’ll find perfect white beaches, vibrant marine wildlife, and privacy.

-Berenty, in the far south, is known for its ring-tailed lemurs and dancing sifakas, but it’s a highly contrived environment and not a favorite of conservationists.
-Many of the lemur species aren’t indigenous to the area and are fed like zoo animals to create a profitable tourism experience.
+Berenty, in the far south, is known for its ring-tailed lemurs and dancing sifakas, but it’s a highly contrived environment and a no-go for conservationists: Many of the lemur species aren’t indigenous to the area and are fed like zoo animals to create a profitable tourism experience.

 Snorkeling with whale sharks—the world’s biggest fish–off Nosy Sakatia, a small island to the west of Nosy Be.
 You can go with a group, but a private snorkel experience is only a bit more expensive and worth the extra cost.

 How to spend a lazy Sunday

 From July to October, see a Hira Gasy show in Tana (shorthand for Antananarivo).
 A musical tradition, particularly among the Merina ethnic group of the highland regions around the capital, it’s a daylong spectacle of music, dance, and kabary oratory, performed by troupes typically related by blood or marriage, and it’s free for anyone to attend.

-Visit Black Lemur Camp, a unique community conservation project that protects the world’s only black lemur species.
-If you don’t want to overnight in the camp’s small thatched cottages, you can fly there by helicopter from Miavana, Madagascar’s most exclusive private-island resort.
-You must be relatively fit and passionate about the environment to enjoy this somewhat basic excursion.
+Depending on the season and weather, Cherri can arrange for you to visit Black Lemur Camp, a unique community conservation project—accessible only by helicopter—that protects the world’s only black lemur species.
+You must be relatively fit and passionate about the environment to enjoy this somewhat basic excursion, but if you don’t want to overnight in the camp’s small thatched cottages, you can fly there for the day from Miavana, Madagascar’s most exclusive private-island resort.
 Cherri can arrange special meetings with the researchers or (if the timing is right) participation in the collaring or medical-data collection of the lemurs.
-It’s also possible to see the critically endangered golden-crowned sifaka.
+It’s also possible to see the critically endangered golden-crowned sifaka here.

 Where to Stay and Eat